History

 Globalization asks students to ponder three central questions to shape our efforts: What is globalization?
 How has it affected people's lives and shaped the way people live?
 How have people influenced the process of globalization?
 In attempting to answer these questions, we will define globalization and its broad features, and then examine pre-industrial, industrial and post industrial globalization in its economic, social, cultural, and now geologic manifestations.
 The course then ask students to apply the thematic lens of migrations – of people, ideas, commodities, and power which culminates in an independent research project.
 (1/2 credit) (10th graders only)

 UAS Asian American History introduces students to the diverse narratives of Asian diasporic communities in America.
-The course opens with the first waves of immigration in the mid-19th century to subsequent exclusion laws; the watershed moment of World War II and Japanese American internment; the Civil Rights Movement and the impact of U.S. Imperialism and the Cold War; and end with current issues facing various Asian American communities today.
-Students will explore themes related to individual and community action, cultural interaction and transformation, as well as othering and belonging in America.
-We take advantage of San Francisco’s local history with off-site field trips and independent projects to better see the multicultural roots of our city and society.
-(1/2 credit) (11th and 12th graders only)
+The course opens with an exploration of the local history of student protest that led to the development of the political identity of “Asian American,” and concludes with a documentary research project that uses oral histories to explore the relationship between history and current issues facing Asian American communities.
+Throughout the course, students will learn about: (1) the first waves of immigration in the mid-19th century to and reactionary exclusion laws established through the early 20th century; (2) major changes for the community resulting from World War II and the subsequent evolution of U.S. Imperialism and during the Cold War; and (3) the role of Civil Rights Era immigration reforms in changing the demographics and experiences of the Asian Americans today.
+Students will explore themes related to individual and community action, immigration and exclusion, race and resistance, citizenship and the law.
+When possible, we take advantage of San Francisco’s local history with off-site field trips and independent projects to better see the multicultural roots of our city and society.
+This course includes independent research.
+(1/2 credit) (11th and 12th Graders only)

 UAS Modern Middle East takes up the stories of three places -Israel/Palestine, Iran and Egypt - as students investigate a number of themes and issues: tyranny and aspirations for democracy, religion and secularism, civil rights and the status of women, western intervention, and nationalism and the nation state.
 Students gain fluency in the conflict over Israel/Palestine, the 1979 revolution in Iran and subsequent seizing of the American embassy, and the events leading to the Arab Spring in Egypt.
 Throughout the course, students will be challenged to recognize and wrestle with the preconceptions they bring to the study of this region.
 Our studies of all three countries begin in the late 1800s but will also include significant reading of contemporary news.
 (1/2 credit) (11th and 12th graders only)